 Who We Are

-AmeriCorps Builds Lives through Education (ABLE), mobilizes men and women in national service to revive and strengthen educational environments, expanding opportunities for today's youth and transforming America's future – one student, one classroom, and one community at a time.
+AmeriCorps Builds Lives through Education (ABLE), mobilizes individuals in national service to revive and strengthen educational environments, expanding opportunities for today's youth and transforming America's future – one student, one classroom, and one community at a time.
 We engage individuals from the communities we serve as well as those who wish to be a part of the communities we serve to commit to serve the youth for a term a service, while growing as professionals.
 ABLE members enhance the capacity of partner sites by increasing the site’s ability to provide quality education and positively impacting student achievement.

 ABLE members implement social/emotional and/or math interventions for 4th-10th graders in hopes to increase attendance, class participation, and math scores, as well as decrease disciplinary referrals and suspensions.
 Members serve full-time and can assist in other aspects of the educational program.
-While members are serving the students, they are growing their skill sets through their hands on experience, professional development opportunities, and mentorship of teachers and staff.
+While members are serving the students, they are growing their skill sets through their hands-on experience, professional development opportunities, and mentorship of teachers and staff.

 Partnering with ABLE